fourstix/Elfos-I2C-Libraries/README.md

 ------------------------------------------------

 Version A of the [I2C Adapter](https://github.com/arhefner/1802-Mini-I2C) needs a single wire modification to support I2C clock stretching.
 First, solder a wire from the EF4 post on JP1 to the SCL signal available on the right side of resistor R7 as shown in the diagrams below.
 Then, set the jumper at JP1 to use EF3 for the SDA line.
 With this modification the I2C routines will be able to check EF4 to see if a device is holding the SCL line low for clock stretching, and EF3 is used for SDA.

 The modification wire is shown in blue in the images below.
+One can add the modification wire on either the back side or the front side.
 I found it easiest to solder the wire on the back side of the I2C Adapter.

 [![Modification for Clock Stretching - Front View](https://github.com/fourstix/Elfos-I2C-Libraries/blob/main/pics/modAfront.png)](https://github.com/arhefner/1802-Mini-I2C)